fakedrtom/SVAFotate/README.md

 Best_[data_source]_Mismatch_Het		The Het count of the best mismatch SV_ID from the data source Best_[data_source]_Mismatch_HomAlt	The HomAlt count of the best mismatch SV_ID from the data source
 ```
+The same requirements for traditional matching SVs will be applied here.
+For example, if the `-f`
+option is used, mismatched SVs will be required to meet those same thresholds.

-Any combination of these choices can be selected, but if `all` is included than all of these
+When using the `-a` option, any combination of the above choices can be selected, but if `all`
-annotations will be added to the VCF.
+is included than all of these annotations will be added to the VCF.

 #### Observed SV Coverage
 ```